crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/datatypes/DvQuantity.rst

 .. java:method:: public String getUnits()
    :outertype: DvQuantity

-   Gets the units.
+   Gets the unit of measure adopted by this DV_QUANTITY item

-   :return: the units
+   :return: the current unit of measure

 getValidityMessage
 ^^^^^^^^^^^^^^^^^^